 Emily Jeffords is a fine artist who has a soft spoken, encouraging social media presence and a podcast called “Do It For the Process”.

-Kayla Butler of Ivory Mix offers free stock photos and smart visual marketing strategies.
+Kayla Butler of Ivory Mix offers amazing sales and marketing content and free stock photos along with smart visual marketing strategies.

 Melyssa Griffin is a blogging strategist with a podcast, webinars and e-courses.